 - Jayne Yang

 "Everybody that goes into this program or any program is looking for a magic bullet, but I’ve realized there’s no such thing in weight loss.
 You need to make lifestyle changes and to do that you need help, time and education.
 They teach you how to eat in ways so you don’t feel hungry (read her story).

 "When I finally realized that my diabetes was controlling me, I decided to enroll in UC San Diego Health’s medically supervised weight-loss program.
 Now I am in the maintenance phase of the program and feel better, can exercise more, take less medication and I know that I am in control of my diabetes now.
 It’s empowering!"

 "After hip replacement surgery, I stopped exercising and gained over 40 pounds.
 I looked and felt bad, so I joined the program to help me get down to a weight that I could exercise at.
 I did, and now I ride my bike over 50 miles every week and I’ve lost 40 pounds."

 - Vic E.

-"I started the program in January after I got scared and backed out of having gastric sleeve surgery.
+"I started the program after I got scared and backed out of having gastric sleeve surgery.
 I was at the end of my rope, having exhausted all options when I discovered this medically supervised weight management program.
 This program will definitely work if you follow it closely.
 I lost over 35 pounds in the first phase (13 weeks) and I’m committed to losing the rest, and more importantly, keeping it off this time.